Skip to content

 When a disc bulges, that tough outer layer remains intact, but it’s stretched and pushed outward by the soft center.
 You might also hear the term herniated disc, which is a more advanced stage.
 With a herniation, the outer layer actually tears or ruptures, allowing the gel-like center to leak out.
 While a bulging disc can be painful, it’s a less severe injury than a herniation, and it often responds very well to natural, non-invasive care.

-What Causes a Disc to Bulge?
+Common Causes of a Bulging Disc

 A disc can start to bulge for several reasons, and it’s often a combination of factors rather than a single event.
 One of the most common causes is simply the natural aging process.
 Over time, our spinal discs lose some of their water content and flexibility, making them more susceptible to bulging.